-• ID authentication functionality
+1) ID authentication functionality

-It is a functionality which verifies that the user attempting to use the TOE is an authorized user, and which allows only authorized users to access the TOE.
+It is a functionality which verifies that a user attempting to use the TOE is an authorized user, and which allows only authorized users to access the TOE.
 There are two mechanisms to achieve this functionality: Windows authentication and SQL Server authentication.
 The system administrator chooses either method for each account when creating user accounts.
+Details of those mechanisms are explained below.